akeller/BCC-chatbot-talk/README.md

 After your app is installed and running, experiment with it to see how it responds.

 The chat interface is on the left, and the JSON that the JavaScript code receives from the Watson Assistant service is on the right.
-Your questions and commands are interpreted using a small set of sample data trained with the following intents:

-    turn_on
-    turn_off
-    turn_up
-    turn_down
-    traffic_update
-    locate_amenity
-    weather
-    phone
-    capabilities
-    greetings
-    goodbyes

-Type a request, such as `music on` or `I want to turn on the windshield wipers`.
-The system understands your intent and responds.
-You can see the details of how your input was understood by examining the JSON data in the `Watson understands` section on the right side.

-For example, if you type `Turn on some music`, the JSON data shows that the system understood the `turn_on` intent with a high level of confidence, along with the `appliance` entity with a value of `music`.

 For more information about intents, see the [Watson Assistant service documentation][doc_intents].